An ecofriendly Marathon

 Favoring organic and local products

 Buying organic and local products is also a matter of course for us.
-For 2/3 of our purchases, we use local producers and retailers: among others, our tommes come from the Montroc farm and the Vallorcine farm; our sausages are supplied by Salaisons du Mont-Blanc; we work with Brasserie du Mont-Blanc for the beers served at race arrivals; our fruit is organic and bought from local early fruit growers; the bread, sandwiches and cakes come from local bakeries; and the hot dogs and diots are prepared by Viret, a local caterer.
+For 2/3 of our purchases, we use local producers and retailers.
+Among others, our tommes come from the Montroc and Vallorcine farms; our sausages are supplied by Salaisons du Mont-Blanc; we collaborate with Brasserie du Mont-Blanc for the beers served at race arrivals; our fruit is organic and bought from Maulet Primeurs; the bread, sandwiches and cakes come from local bakeries; and the hot dogs and diots are prepared by Maison Viret, a local caterer.
+For the Emosson refreshment station, the only one in Switzerland, we also use local producers.

 Trophies in line with our commitments

-Reducing the carbon impact of transport
+Reducing and offsetting the carbon impact of transport

 The organization chosen to receive the funds is theAssociation Française d'Agroforesterie (AFA) 👉 www.agroforesterie.fr